iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.13/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.nv.dhhs.en 1 reviews"/>
 </p>

+> I've had this app on my phone for months hoping that it was a helpful tool to alert people to possible exposures but now I see there is a serious problem with it.
+I tested positive for Covid-19 today and thought I might be able to help people out by letting them know they may have been exposed but unfortunately it asks for a "verification code" that is nowhere to be found on my test results.
+Having no idea where to get the code I can't even notify people.
+Potential to slow the spread wasted.<br> :date: __2021-01-01 06:05:07__

+> User cannot report a positive result without a magic code that nobody can find.
+Useless.<br> :date: __2020-12-30 19:28:55__

+> My roommate tested positive and I never received an alert even when he gave my phone number so I could be officially notified.
+Even now as I tested positive the app still swears I haven't been near any infected person.<br> :date: __2020-12-29 19:26:24__

 > Downloaded this app immediately when it became available.
 It was a great concept, if it worked.
 But it never did.
 Never got one report of proximity to infected person (even though I was), doesn't refresh most of the time, and drains the battery because you have to keep the Bluetooth on.
 I'm uninstalling it because it's just taking up valuable storage space and battery usage.
 So disappointed.<br> :date: __2020-12-28 02:50:14__

 > When I downloaded the App I assumed it would notify me of exposures.
 It never did.
 The App does not update and no matter where I go store, mall, movies, etc it doesn't connect or work.
 There is a serious flaw.<br> :date: __2020-12-26 09:43:12__